The theme of our 2017 competition was: It’s complicated. You can read the judge’s report here

 Jimmy Twin for The Rimmer and the Germaphobe.
 Jimmy Twin is a Melbourne-based writer and artist who works in the field of science communication, and is a reporter for the JOY94.9 video game radio show and news site Checkpoint.
 Jimmy curates LGBTIQ visual arts events and is working on a book on Australian LGBTIQ artists, a picture book about a teddy bear who has never received a hug, and a comic book about the dating misadventures of a gay zombie.

-The Queerstories prize was awarded to Courtney Thompson for Portrait-of-a-High-to-Moderate-Functioning-Alcoholic (we haven’t made the story available here because that would spoil the Queerstories fun!).
+The Queerstories prize was awarded to Courtney Thompson for Portrait of a high to moderate functioning alcoholic .
 Courtney’s story was selected as the best for performance by Maeve Marsden, host and producer of Queerstories, a monthly LGBTQIA storytelling night at Giant Dwarf in Sydney.
-Courtney will be asked to share her story at one of the 2018 events.
+Courtney read her story at the January 2018 Queerstories event.
 The prize includes travel and accommodation in Sydney (if required), as well as a $200 performance fee.
 The story will be published on the Queerstories blog.
 Courtney Thompson is a creative writing student and chronic procrastinator at the University of New South Wales.
 Originally from rural NSW, her writing often explores themes of class, gender and sexuality, and the way these intersect with and are challenged by geographic location.
 As a bisexual woman, her overall goal as a writer is to create a space for bisexual writers and characters within a growing queer literature scene in Australia.